sanjay-azad/en/docs/ai.md

 Below are a few terms that need further attention:
-Natural Language Processing (NLP): process to make a system or agent that can understand and generate human language, enabling it to interact with users through text or speech.
+- Natural Language Processing (NLP): process to make a system or agent that can understand and generate human language, enabling it to interact with users through text or speech.
-Computer Vision: image processing to make systems or agents capable of processing and interpreting visual information, allowing them to understand and interact with images and videos.
+- Computer Vision: Image processing to make systems or agents capable of processing and interpreting visual information, allowing them to understand and interact with images and videos.
-Neural Networks: Models designed to mimic brain functionality through neurons, also called deep learning models, such as convolutional neural networks (CNNs) for vision tasks and recurrent neural networks (RNNs) for sequential data, are used to build intelligent agents or systems.
+- Neural Networks: Models designed to mimic brain functionality through neurons, also called deep learning models, such as convolutional neural networks (CNNs) for vision tasks and recurrent neural networks (RNNs) for sequential data.

 Self-learning agents are those that learn in real time - preparing the data for itself, training, and responding to the calls for action.